island205/f5/README.md

  light static sever which will reload page when there are changes in server side!

 icons belong to @teambox [Free-file-icons](https://github.com/teambox/Free-file-icons)

+There is an [extra tool](https://github.com/UncleBill/crx4f5) works on chrome

 #install
     npm install -g f5